ivy-net/Ivynet/packer/README.md

 ```

 ### SSH
-THE GCP CLI can be also use to login to the VM (because we set OS Login: (https://cloud.google.com/compute/docs/oslogin))
+THE GCP CLI can be also use to login to the VM (because we set OS Login, [see more](https://cloud.google.com/compute/docs/oslogin))
 ```
 gcloud compute ssh --zone "us-central1-a"  --project "ivynet-tests" $VMNAME
 ```